mohamedary/Nova-Language-Management/README.md

 # Laravel Nova Langauge Management

-A tool for Laravel Nova to implement dynamic languages
+A tool for Laravel Nova to implement dynamic languages.
+The whole idea of this package is to rewrite the configuration files of several localization packages based on your inputs.

 ## Installation